-- The Department finalized the Asset Management Plan for Pavements and Bridges on the National Highways System (2019), certified by FHWA. - Developed an Implementation Plan for Asset Management and incorporated into Workgroup and Committee charters. - Developed performance measures, reported quarterly, specific to bridge management, including bridge washing, bridge sealing, bridge inspection, bridge rehabilitation, and bridge preservation.
+- Created an initial asset management plan in 2018 with updates in 2019 and 2022 that are certified by the Federal Highway Administration (FHWA). - Developed an Implementation Plan for Asset Management and incorporated into Workgroup and Committee charters. - Developed performance measures, reported quarterly, specific to bridge management, including bridge washing, bridge sealing, bridge inspection, bridge rehabilitation, and bridge preservation.